The Administrative Fine Program assesses civil money penalties for late and non-filed reports. Fines are established by a pre-existing formula.

 Washington, DC 20463

 Written challenges are reviewed by an independent officer at the FEC who was not involved in the original RTB finding.
 The officer will make a recommendation, which the Commission will consider along with the committee’s challenge.

 If a challenge is denied, committees have 30 days to pay the penalty or seek court review of the case.

 If a committee fails to pay a fine, the Commission may transfer the case to the U.S. Department of the Treasury.

-The Treasury currently charges a 28% fee for its collection services.
+Treasury currently charges a fee of 30% of the civil money penalty amount for its collection services, or 32% if the age of the debt is greater than or equal to two years old.
 The fee is added to the original civil money penalty.
 Additionally, the Treasury may recover a delinquent debt by the following:

 - Offsetting any payments — including tax refunds and salary — to the committee